 Per the County's Stormwater Program, the Public Works Department is responsible for ensuring that new construction sites implement best management practices during construction, and that site plans incorporate appropriate post-construction stormwater runoff controls.
 Construction sites that disturb 1.0 acre or more must obtain coverage under the SWRCB's Construction General Permit.
-The Construction General Permit requires the preparation of a Stormwater Pollution Prevention Plan (SWPPP) to minimize on-site sedimentation and erosion.
+The Construction General Permit requires the preparation of a Stormwater Pollution

+Prevention Plan (SWPPP) to minimize on-site sedimentation and erosion.
 There are several types of projects that are exempt from preparing a SWPPP, including routine maintenance to existing developments, emergency construction activities, and projects exempted by the SWRCB or RWQCB.
 Projects that disturb less than 1.0 acre must implement all required elements within the site's erosion and sediment control plan as required by the San Luis Obispo County LUO.

 For planning purposes, the flood event most often used to delineate areas subject to flooding is the 100-year flood.
 The County Safety Element establishes policies to reduce flood hazards and reduce flood damage, including but not limited to prohibition of development in areas of high flood hazard potential, discouragement of single road access into remote areas that could be closed during floods, and review of plans for construction in low-lying areas.
 All development located in a 100-year flood zone is subject to Federal Emergency Management Act (FEMA) regulations.
 The County Land Use Ordinance designates a Flood Hazard (FH) combining designation for areas of the County that could be subject to inundation by a 100-year flood or within coastal high hazard areas.
 Development projects within this combining designation are subject to FH permit and processing requirements, including, but not limited to, the preparation of a drainage plan, implementation of additional construction standards, and additional materials storage and processing requirements for substances that could be injurious to human, animal or plant life in the event of flooding.
-The project site is not located within a Flood Hazard combining designation.
-As described earlier, four drainages cross the property, with the closest creek being directly adjacent to (less than 60 feet from) the proposed project site.
+A portion of the project area is located within a Flood Hazard combining designation, adjacent to the onsite drainage.

-The project would result in approximately 10 acres of site disturbance and the movement of approximately 12,364 cubic yards of material.
+The project would result in approximately 5.5 acres of site disturbance and the movement of less than 50 cubic yards of material.
 Because the project would result in the disturbance of more than 1 acre, the applicant would be required to prepare a SWPPP, which would be implemented during construction.
-The project area is located less than 100 feet from the closest creek or surface water body and is adjacent to, but outside, a 100-year Flood Hazard designation.
+The project area is located less than 100 feet from the closest creek or surface water body and is partially within a 100-year Flood Hazard designation.